protobuff3r/hcloud-k8s/README.md

   - No pod policy - privileged pods are allowed
   - Instances/Cluster not secured by a VPC (also have public IPs)

-## Recommendations
+### Recommendations for Microservices
-  - Install Ingress to use wildcard DNS entry to the floating IPv4 (helm install --name ingress stable/nginx-ingress)
-  - Install Cert-Manager to autogenerate Let's Encrypt SSL Certificates for each subdomain service (Start with Step 2 https://docs.cert-manager.io/en/latest/tutorials/acme/quick-start/)
+  - Install Knative (PaaS Serverless) with Gloo (feature-rich alternative Ingress Controller) - https://medium.com/solo-io/knative-kubernetes-native-paas-with-serverless-d06ddfca05a3
+  - Install a Service-Mesh - Linkerd https://linkerd.io/ or Istio https://istio.io/)
+  - Install a Cert Manager - https://docs.cert-manager.io/en/latest/tutorials/acme/quick-start

 ### Info MetalLB